shlok-07/NodeJs-Bootcamp/README.md

 ![](Project/demo%20Images/terminal.png)

-# Token
+# Token Generated with Hashed Password for authentication
-and store in MongoDb with the generated
+and store in MongoDb with the generated **Token** and Store Email & Password(hashed)
 ![](Project/demo%20Images/token.png)